QBayLogic/benchmark-compilation/docs/index.md

 In [the compilation benchmarks @ Phoronix](https://www.phoronix.com/scan.php?page=article&item=intel-core-9900k-linux&num=4), AMD's Ryzen 7 2700X seemed pretty much on par with Intel's Core i7-8700k; so we decided to build our desktop around the 2700X hoping that its 8 cores would give it a leg up over the i7-8700k's 6 cores in our highly parallel test suites.
 As we will see in this blog post, however, it turns out that for compiling Haskell projects the Intel Core i7-8700K would have been the better choice.

+#### Contribute?
+Disagree?
-Our [benchmark script](https://github.com/QBayLogic/benchmark-compilation/blob/146f8a2d55266a8663de64fa06811ad4e772acb4/benchmark2.sh), and [collected results](https://github.com/QBayLogic/benchmark-compilation/tree/master/results), can all be found on [the github project hosthing this blog](https://github.com/QBayLogic/benchmark-compilation)
+Our [benchmark script](https://github.com/QBayLogic/benchmark-compilation/blob/146f8a2d55266a8663de64fa06811ad4e772acb4/benchmark2.sh), and [collected results](https://github.com/QBayLogic/benchmark-compilation/tree/master/results), can all be found on [the github project hosting this blog](https://github.com/QBayLogic/benchmark-compilation).
+Even better than simply running our benchmark scripts would be to collaborate in adding some Haskell compile benchmarks to [https://openbenchmarking.org/](https://openbenchmarking.org/).

 # Haskell desktop benchmarks